 The Swiss Federal Government on Friday March 13 announced measures that would be applied to mitigate the impact of the virus.
-Full information, updated March 27, can be found on the Swiss Federal Office of Public Health website.
+Full information, updated April 16, including plans to gradually ease measures in place, can be found on the Swiss Federal Office of Public Health website.

 Of particular importance: everyone who is part of the 'high risk' groups identified on the website require special protection.
 More information here.

 On March 20, the Swiss federal authorities gave more detail on how its protective measures to slow the spread of the virus should be implemented, reinforcing the message "now is the time to stay home" and including:

 - limiting time outside to absolute necessities (such as buying groceries, going to work, visiting the doctor, or helping someone),

 - banning the gathering of groups of more than five people in public places (with violation punishable by a fine),

 - clarifying that groups of under five people must maintain a two meter distance between each other (or risk incurring a fine).

 - specifying that the regulations on group size and distance apply within communal areas at work (canteen/coffee areas) and public places equally, and

 - empowering civil defense support for cantonal virus response and risk reduction measures.